Exterior sunny daytime view of multi layered cantilever wooden roof sections extending out from Tsleil Waututh Administration and Health Centre

 Solid-sawn heavy timber

-Wood features prominently throughout the Tsleil-Waututh Administration and Health Centrea hub for the Nation’s administration, governance, health and social services.
+A hub for the Nation’s administration, governance, health and social services

-The Centre is a hub for the Nation’s administration, governance, health, and social services.
+The Tsleil-Waututh Administration & Health Centre is a hub for the Nation’s administration, governance, health and social services.
 In addition, it serves as a hub for cultural and social engagements, while also preserving official records and historical artifacts.
 The building provides a framework for future growth as the needs of the community evolve.
 The architecture of the building is expressive of Tsleil-Waututh philosophy and cultural heritage.
 The undulating roof celebrates in architectural form the symbiotic relationship between the Tsleil-Waututh people and the sea.

 Relationship with the natural world